turksmathstuff/turksmathstuff.github.io/mathanalysis.md

 * [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRiQ01XOWxiSWdZRnc/edit?usp=sharing) to the Problem Sets for these notes.

 ## Notes 07
-rigonometric identities, verifying identities; using co-functions, tables, and identities.
+Trigonometric identities, verifying identities; using co-functions, tables, and identities.
 [You'll also need these eventually](https://drive.google.com/file/d/0B11F_FpivrRiOTJmMTY5ODEtYjExMS00YTkzLWFjMDUtODYxYWU0YWQ2ODYy/view?usp=sharing), so print them when you print the notes.
 (Sorry, have to be in my class to get them!)

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiYTliZTk3OWMtY2Q4YS00YzBhLTgzZGEtNDVkMDFjZjM2ZjAz) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZizIN2zQPIQLgwSqlj4HIyry) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!